Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 That's just when they say he's nuts and might push the button.

-That's just he's a wacko.
+That's just, he's a wacko.

 McCain's temperament was he had a temper, and he does.

-Uh Dole temperament was, I don't know what Dole's temperament problem was.
+Dole temperament was, I don't know what Dole's temperament problem was, but Dan Rather yesterday was on MSNBC.

-Remember, I was shocked to see Dan Rather alive.
+Remember, I was shocked to see Dan Rather alive?

-And he was on MSNBC, and he said, Newt, you start talking politics.
+And he was on MSNBC, and he said, Newt, when you start talking politics, Newt is like a wounded wolverine.

-You gotta be, you gotta be prepared out there.
+You got to be prepared out there.

 Herman Kane's an idiot.

-That's that's that's what this latest stuff is about.
+That's what this latest stuff is about.

 They can't say that about Newt, obviously.

-Some Republicans are questioning his fitness for a general election campaign by seizing on comments the former speaker made in 2007 about Hispanics.
+With Newt Gingrich emerging as a serious contender, some Republicans are questioning his fitness for a general election campaign by seizing on comments the former speaker made in 2007 about Hispanics.

-Making the case against bilingual education at a National Federation of Republican Women event, Gingrich said that children should be taught, quote, the language of prosperity, not the language of living in a ghetto, unquote.
+Making the case against bilingual education at a National Federation of Republican women event, Gingrich said that children should be taught, quote, the language of prosperity, not the language of living in a ghetto, unquote.

-In the wake of his comments, Gingrich recorded a video in rudimentary Spanish saying the words I chose to express myself are not the best.
+In the wake of his comments, Gingrich recorded a video in rudimentary Spanish saying, the words I chose to express myself are not the best.

-An advisor to one of the former speakers' presidential rivals said this is indicative of Newt's propensity to say crazy things off the cuff.
+An advisor to one of the former speaker's presidential rivals said, this is indicative of Newt's propensity to say crazy things off the cuff.

 He hasn't had the spotlight on him up until recently, and I think it's only a matter of time before he says something that's inexcusable, nutty, or insulting.

-The advisor who shared this video with Politico noted with some awe that the former speaker himself had last month blamed Republican incompetence for losing Latino votes.
+The advisor who shared this video with Politico also noted with some awe that the former speaker himself had last month blamed Republican incompetence for losing Latino votes.

-The anonymous advisor and source for the politico said this video of Newt could be devastating to Republican efforts to court Hispanics if he is the nominee.
+The anonymous advisor and source for the Politico said this video of Newt could be devastating to Republican efforts to court Hispanics if he is the nominee.

-The final merits of whether a candidate is capable of leading the country, it'll be decided beginning in Iowa and going through Tampa, said the spokesman R. C. Hammond.
+The final merits of whether a candidate is capable of leading the country to be decided beginning in Iowa and going through Tampa, said the spokesman, R.C.
+Hammond.

 Based on what we've seen on the campaign trail so far in debates, other forums, there's no question Newt Gingrich is capable of being commander-in-chief.